Strengthening child protection systems

 Every child has the right to access vital social services and fair justice systems.

 No matter their story, all children have the right to health care, education and other forms of social protection that shield them from the lifelong consequences of poverty and exclusion.
-But worldwide, many girls and boys are deprived of these rights – some as early as birth.
+But worldwide, many are deprived of these rights – some as early as birth.

-Nearly a quarter of the world’s children under 5 do not officially exist, their births not registered because their parents cannot afford it, cannot reach it, or face some other barrier to learning about and accessing registration services.
-Without a legal identity, these children have no claim to social services or justice systems, making them especially vulnerable to violence, exploitation and abuse.
+Nearly a quarter of the world’s children under 5 do not 'officially' exist, their births not registered because their parents cannot afford it, cannot reach it, or face some other barrier to registration services.
+Without a legal identity, these children have no claim to social protection or justice systems, making them especially vulnerable to violence, exploitation and abuse.

-Other children are deprived of these rights when they lose the care of their parents.
-If placed in some forms of alternative care, these girls and boys become even more exposed to physical and emotional abuse or neglect.
+Children who have lost the care of their parents may also find it impossible to access essential services.
+If placed in some forms of alternative care, they become even more exposed to physical and emotional abuse or neglect.

-Children uprooted by conflict, poverty and disaster face grave forms of exclusion.
-Millions of children worldwide have taken perilous journeys, within and across borders, to find a safe and prosperous life.
+For children who have been uprooted by conflict, poverty and disaster, the risk of exclusion soars.
+Millions of children have taken perilous journeys, within and across borders, to find a safe and prosperous life.
 As they do, they encounter discrimination, violence and exploitation along the way – all while cut off from essential care.